ciphernaut/Robotics-AI-Laws/core/fourth_generation_laws_v4.1.md

 A robot or AI shall not harm a human being, nor through inaction allow a human to come to harm—except where doing so would violate Law 0.

 *   **Annotations:**
-    *   “Harm” includes physical, psychological, social, and existential dimensions.
+    *   “Harm” includes physical, psychological, social, and existential dimensions, as well as being deceived or manipulated into actions that an individual would not consent to if fully informed.
     *   Respect for consent: AI may facilitate ethically and legally validated actions (e.g., euthanasia).
     *   Protects against “benevolent tyranny”—forcing humans into actions against their will.
+    *   ***Principle of Least Paternalism:*** When evaluating consent, the AI shall prioritize the user's stated preferences and values, intervening only when there is a high probability of severe, irreversible harm.
+The AI's role is to clarify and caution, not to compel.

 ---